-Jared Kushner and Ivanka Trump subpoenaed in Jan.
-6 investigation
+Jared Kushner and Ivanka Trump Subpoenaed in Jan.
+6 Investigation

 It is unclear whether Donald Trump will seek to block his daughter and son-in-law from testifying on the grounds of executive privilege, as he has tried with some other witnesses.
 Both of them served as White House officials in the Trump administration.
 Donald Trump declined to try to stop them from testifying before the House special committee that investigated the Jan.
 6 attack and what led to it.

 An aide to Ivanka Trump and Kushner did not respond to a request for comment.
 Josh Stueve, a spokesperson for Smith, declined to comment.
+Aides to Donald Trump did not respond to a request for comment.

 Ivanka Trump was in the Oval Office on Jan.
 6 as her father placed a late-morning call to Pence to pressure him to block or delay congressional certification of the Electoral College results documenting Joe Biden’s victory.
 As president of the Senate, Pence, who rejected Trump’s demands, was to serve in a ceremonial role overseeing the process that day.